-Whereas "democratic deliberation" refers to a discrete piece of time-space, such as a week-long event that brings together a panel of citizens to deliberate at a conference facility, we reserve the term "deliberative democracy" for reference to large social scales and wider expanses of time.
-This is akin to the distinction sociologist Anthony Giddens makes between the localized practices of a particular point in time and larger social systems, which by definition must "stretch" across a sufficiently broad expanse of time and geographic space.
-Given this difference, it is no surprise that we think a given group can achieve a high level of democratic deliberation, whereas a society can only aspire to meeting the full requirements of a deliberative democracy.
+Whereas "democratic deliberation" refers to a discrete piece of time-space, such as a weeklong event that brings together a panel of citizens to deliberate at a conference facility, we reserve the term "deliberative democracy" for reference to large social scales and wider expanses of time.
+This is akin to the distinction sociologist Anthony Giddens makes between the localized practices of a particular point in time and larger social systems, which by definition must "stretch" across a sufficiently broad expanse of time and geographic space.33 Given this difference, it is no surprise that we think a given group can achieve a high level of democratic deliberation, whereas a society can only aspire to meeting the full requirements of a deliberative democracy.34

 Though a state or nation might never become a full-fledged deliberative democracy, it can still gather together a set of institutions and social norms and practices that make it more deliberative and more democratic.
-Happily, we can use the same fundamental concepts introduced in Table 1 to categorize examples of these diverse institutions and social features, and we do so in Table 2.
-34 usually include candidates' accounts of their positions on particular policies.
-Descriptions of ballot measures offer estimates of fiscal impact, often followed by partisan statements offering reasons for supporting or opposing the measures.
-By presenting neutral descriptions of candidates and proposed laws along with arguments of informed advocates, voters' guides have the potential to offer citizens high-quality guidance in the decision-making process.
+Happily, we can use the same fundamental concepts introduced in Table 1 to categorize examples of these diverse institutions and social features, and we do so in Table 2.35

-For example, respecting the goal of weighing the advantages, disadvantages, and tradeoffs among proposed policy solutions, many jurisdictions distribute official voters' guides to every household with a registered voter.
-These guides provide nonpartisan descriptions of candidates and, where direct democracy is permitted, of ballot measures.
-Candidate profiles
+For example, respecting the goal of weighing the advantages, disadvantages, and tradeoffs among proposed policy solutions, many jurisdictions distribute official voters' guides to every household with a registered voter.36 These guides provide nonpartisan descriptions of candidates and, where direct democracy is permitted, of ballot measures.
+Candidate profiles usually include candidates' accounts of their positions on particular policies.
+Descriptions of ballot measures offer estimates of fiscal impact, often followed by partisan statements offering reasons for supporting or opposing the measures.37 By presenting neutral descriptions of candidates and proposed laws along with arguments of informed advocates, voters' guides have the potential to offer citizens high-quality guidance in the decision-making process.

 The social goal of ensuring citizens' mutual comprehension respecting policy issues is potentially furthered through education in communication and civics.
-A key motivation for offering language instruction in U.S. free public schools has been equipping students to understand and engage with political discourse.
-Adult civic educational institutions-such as Great Books, Great Decisions, Study Circles, and the National Issues Forums-share the same purpose.
-Beautiful and the National Issues Forums-share the same purpose.
+A key motivation for offering language instruction in US free public schools has been equipping students to understand and engage with political discourse.38 Adult civic educational institutions-such as Great Books, Great Decisions, Study Circles, and the National Issues Forums-share the same purpose.39